Question:

 An 8 ball of cocaine – or any kind of stimulant drug, for that matter – can be potent and highly addictive.
 The dangers can be categorized into short-term and long-term effects.

-- Overdose — Taking an 8 ball of cocaine use can lead to overdose, which may be fatal.
-Signs of an overdose include severe anxiety, panic, very high blood pressure, very high heart rate, excessive sweating, hallucinations, and delirium.
+Overdose — Taking an 8 ball can lead to overdose, which may be fatal.
+Signs of a cocaine overdose include severe anxiety, panic, very high blood pressure, very high heart rate, excessive sweating, hallucinations, and delirium.

-- Cardiovascular problems — Cocaine significantly increases heart rate and blood pressure, which can cause chest pain, heart attacks, and even sudden death, even in people who are otherwise healthy.
+Cardiovascular problems — Cocaine significantly increases heart rate and blood pressure, which can cause chest pain, increased blood pressure, heart attacks, and even sudden death, even in people who are otherwise healthy.

 - Addiction